Top 5 Ski Resorts In North America For 2024 Thanksgiving

 This article may contain affiliate / compensated links.
 For full information, please see our disclaimer here.

-We’ve been watching the weather reports like a hawk, and the storm track this early season has been a little slow to start.
-In fact, pretty much the entire Western US and Canada hasn’t started as fast as last season.
-Even so, based on what we’ve seen and heard, here’s the best places to ski in November for Thanksgiving.
+We’ve been watching the weather reports like a hawk, and the storm track this early season has winter roaring in like a lion.
+In fact, many parts of the Western US that normally don’t have fast starts have hit the gas pedal to the floor like New Mexico.
+If you’re chomping at the bit to get on more than just a white ribbon of death, here’s the best places to ski in November 2024 for Thanksgiving.
 Remember, things can change FAST if storms suddenly start to appear.

 Wolf Creek Ski Area

-Wolf Creek has been having an EPIC 2022.
-As usual, they were one of the 1st to open in Colorado AND it was on NATURAL snowfall.
-Secondly, the storm train has been aimed at this mountain for early season with another decent sized storm predicted the week of Thanksgiving.
+Wolf Creek has been having an EPIC start to the 2024-25 ski season.
+As usual, they were one of the first to open in North America AND it was on NATURAL snowfall.
+Secondly, the storm train has been aimed at this mountain for early season with storms predicted through the week of Thanksgiving.
 If there’s a ski resort to visit for turkey day, it would be Wolf Creek.
 Nearly five hours away from Denver and throw in some severe mountain passes, you’ll keep most people away.
 You can then finish off your day in the world-class Pagosa Hot Springs to soak those sore muscles.
+If you plan on heading to Wolf Creek, be sure to read our Howling Guide to Wolf Creek Ski Area where we give you an overview of the terrain, tips on finding pow stashes, and a rundown where to stay.

 Banff Sunshine Village

 Sunshine Village typically has the longest non-glacial ski season in Canada.
-Sunshine was the 1st in Canada to open and has already gotten 30 inches of snow to date.
+Sunshine is usually one of the 1st in Canada to open and has already gotten 40 inches of snow to date.
 Since it’s located in the great white Canadian north, the snow also stays nice and dry.
-Currently there are 17 runs open.
+Currently there are 32 runs open with multiple trails coming online.
 From amazing cuisine fifteen minutes down the road in Banff to awesome après activities like hot springs & epic terrain, this is a great option for any time of year including early season.
-Even without the entire mountain open, there’s enough trails across Banff Sunshine and its sister resorts of Lake Louise & Mt.
+Even without the entire mountain open, there’s enough trails across Banff, Sunshine, and its sister resorts of Lake Louise & Mt.
 Norquay to keep you entertained for your entire trip.

 This is a great reminder that the ski season is here and soon all ski resorts are going to be running at full capacity.
 If you want the scoop on the best places to visit by month, learn what gear to bring, and read about unheard of resorts that you can find powder days or weeks after a storm, check out our in-depth guide: Ski Trip Planning – Plan The Best Ski Holiday Ever!